As the sun warms and the snow melts, say farewell to winter for another year! Ski trails are no longer being groomed.

-Visitors will be able to enjoy several groomed ski trails this winter, thanks to volunteers of the Waskesiu Lake Ski Club.
+Visitors are able to enjoy several groomed ski trails in the winter, thanks to volunteers of the Waskesiu Lake Ski Club.
 The remaining trails are not groomed or cleared of fallen trees and are tracked by users.
-You can borrow skis, snowshoes and children's chariots with cross-country ski kits from the Hawood Inn in Waskesiu.

 Red Deer and Fisher are popular trails that start in Waskesiu townsite.
 For more adventure, try skiing to Crean Lake or leave your vehicle at one of the trailhead parking lots and tour the backcountry.
 Pack a lunch, remember your safety equipment and make a day of it!